tsg2k2/tomato-css/README.md

 It's an attempt to re-implement AdvancedTomato's look and feel on vanilla Tomato firmware (i.e. css only).
 Includes
 * uniform panel-based UI
 * custom-drawn controls
-* svg-based icons
+* svg-based icons (embedded, no external dependencies)
 * uniform alignment and indents across all the pages.
 * uniform text styles
 * multi-column for wide monitors (WiP)
-* css-only animation for spinners, etc.
+* css-only animation for spinners
+* parametrized to make different accent color easy to apply, etc.

 Tampermonkey script is provided to make graphs dynamically resizable.